German alphabet: Spelling alphabet

 Konrad is also used in Germany, although this is not and never was official there.
 Konrad can cause confusion since the first name "Conrad" (spelled with a "C") also exists.
 Not following the norm, but not uncommon are CHarlotte and - especially in Austria - CHristine, Norbert and Zeppelin.

-In Switzerland and Liechtenstein yet another slightly different spelling alphabet is used.
+In Switzerland and Liechtenstein another different spelling alphabet is used, with Anna, Äsch, Chiasso, Daniel, Jakob, Kaiser, Leopold, Marie, Niklaus, Örlikon, Peter, Quasi ('as if', 'so to speak'), Sophie, Yverdon, Zürich replacing the usual German words.

-In 2022, a large-scale revision was made of the DIN 5009 spelling alphabet was formalized, removing all personal names and favoring city names instead.
+In 2022, a large-scale revision of the DIN 5009 spelling alphabet was formalized, removing all personal names and favoring city names instead.